About Brighton Street Green Space

 We are looking for like-minded people and organizations to become partners.
 Collaboration is key on these types of projects.
 If you would like to help partner financially or with your time or just want more information, please contact our President Nate Loucks.

-The Brighton Street Green Space is made possible thanks in part to generous support from the Healthcare Foundation of La Porte, American Licorice Company, and State Street Community Church and other generous community partners.
+The Brighton Street Green Space is made possible thanks in part to generous support from the Healthcare Foundation of La Porte, American Licorice Company, State Street Community Church and other generous community partners.